scipy-conference/scipy_proceedings/papers/jacob_montiel/jacob_montiel.rst

 - **Gradual.** When old and new concepts concur within the transition period.
 It can be challenging since both concepts are somewhat valid during the transition.
 - **Recurring.** If an old concept is seen again as the stream progresses.
-For example, when the data corresponds to a seasonal phenomenon such as the circadian rhythm.
+For example, when the data corresponds to a periodic phenomenon such as the circadian rhythm.
+- **Outliers.** Not to be confused with true drift.
+A drift detection method must be robust to noise, in other words, minimize the number of false positives in the presence of outliers or noise.

 Although the incremental nature of stream methods provides some robustness to concept drift, specialized methods have been proposed to detect drift.
-Multiple methods have been proposed in the literature, the authors in :cite:`Gama2014Survey` provide a thorough survey of this topic.
+Multiple methods have been proposed in the literature, :cite:`Gama2014Survey` provides a thorough survey of this topic.
 In general, the goal of drift detection methods is to accurately detect changes in the data distribution while showing robustness to noise and being resources-wise efficient.
 Drift-aware methods use drift detection mechanisms to react faster and efficiently to changes.
-For example, the *Hoeffding Tree* algorithm :cite:`Domingos2000HT`, a kind of decision tree for streams, does not handle concept drift explicitly.
-An drift-aware version is the *Hoeffding Adaptive Tree* :cite:`Bifet2009HAT`, which uses *ADaptive WINdowing* (*ADWIN*) :cite:`Bifet2007ADWIN` to detect drifts.
+For example, the *Hoeffding Tree* algorithm :cite:`Domingos2000HT`, a kind of decision tree for data streams, does not handle concept drift explicitly, whereas the *Hoeffding Adaptive Tree* :cite:`Bifet2009HAT` uses *ADaptive WINdowing* (*ADWIN*) :cite:`Bifet2007ADWIN` to detect drifts.
 If a drift is detected at a given branch, an alternate branch is created and eventually replaces the original branch if it shows better performance on new data.

 *ADWIN*, a popular drift detection method with mathematical guarantees, keeps a variable-length window of recent items;
-such that it holds that there has no been change in the data distribution.
+guaranteeing that there has been no change in the data distribution within the window.
 Internally, two sub-windows :math:`(W_0, W_1)` are used to determine if a change has happened.
 With each new item observed, the average values of items in :math:`W_0` and :math:`W_1` are compared to confirm that they correspond to the same distribution.
 If the distribution equality no longer holds, then an alarm signal is raised indicating that drift has occurred.
 Upon